Skip to content

 Blog

-As Chartered Business Valuators (“CBVs”) one of the most common questions we get asked is “how will my business be valued?”
+As Chartered Business Valuators (“CBVs”), one of the most common questions we get asked is, “how will my business be valued?”
 The answer – like most things in life – is “it depends”.
-That said, we understand this answer is not particularly helpful for most of our readers.
-So instead, let’s explore this question in a bit more detail.
+That said, we understand that this answer is not particularly helpful for most of our readers.
+To give you the clarity you need and tackle this topic with the attention it warrants, we’ve created a 3-part blog series: Standard Processes in Valuing Your Business.
+This series intends to provide readers with a background on the three standard approaches to valuing a business: the adjusted book value approach, the income approach, and the market approach.

 As the name suggests, the “adjusted book value approach” involves adjusting the business’ assets and liabilities to their fair market values – with the surplus of assets (after considering disposal costs and income taxes) representing the going concern value of the business.